![]() |

 Its 4 ferries links and one Ro Ro Terminal offer potential for the immediate development of new sea links.

-There are daily links with Poole & Portsmouth (Brittany Ferries) in the UK and with Rosslare (Irish Ferries and Celtic Link) in Ireland.
+There are daily links with Poole & Portsmouth (Brittany Ferries) in the UK and with Rosslare and Dublin (Irish Ferries and Stena Lines) in Ireland.

 Available land and premises, together with the operational railway infrastructure also offer the opportunity to welcome motor vehicle import/export traffic or unaccompanied Ro-Ro freight.